 3Dmodelling and 3D rendering are two subsequent stages of a Computer Generated Image (CGI) creation.
 First, a 3D artist builds a 3D model.
 For most cases, a model needs a realistic look as if actually made of wood, stone, glass or any other materials.
 So the CGI professional textures it.
 Modelling ends here.

 Then the 3D rendering process begins.
 At this stage, which is also called visualization, a 3D artist builds the scene.
-Namely, he arranges the models in a three-dimensional space, customizes lights, shadows and textures, and positions a camera, while also tuning several of its options.
+Namely, he arranges the models in a three-dimensional space, customizes lights, shadows and textures, and positions a camera, while also tuning several of its options there are some alternative 3D rendering softwares.
 After everything is ready, the computation gets imagery.

 Image credits: pinterest.com